 With all that said – follow the rules!

-The Taaleem Award does not have many rules.
-To be accepted, poems must be no longer than the 32 line limit, and must be submitted as Word documents in Times New Roman, font size twelve, 1.5 line spacing.
-And, of course, stick to the theme of Time.
+The Taaleem Poetry Award does not have many rules.
+To be accepted, poems must be no longer than the 32 line limit, and must be submitted as Word documents in Times New Roman, size twelve, 1.5 line spacing.
+And, of course, stick to the theme of Metamorphosis.
 Not following the rules of the competition will mean your poem is disqualified, so always keep that in mind.

 You will notice that this competition is asking you to talk about an awfully big theme in very few words, so those words have to be the right words, and have to be used well.
 They have to sound good when read aloud, which usually means paying attention not only to individual words, but also how they fit together – the rhythm of which words and syllables are emphasised, which words rhyme, any words or sounds that are repeated, and where any such rhymes and repetitions appear in the poem.
 Some kinds of poems have a clear beginning and end, while others repeat lines or return to the beginning.
 Some have a simple structure of verses and rhyme schemes, while others are extremely complex.
 Learn how these different styles and structures work, and then use them, or don’t.

 The best way to find out the rules of poetry is to read some poems, find out what makes them distinct from other forms of writing, and then practice by writing your own!